DireSky/midterm/README.md

 **Task 3️⃣:** Make ignoring of git of 1 any file and 1 any folder.

-**Task 4️⃣:** Switch to the very first commit.
+**Task 4️⃣:** Switch to the fourth commit.
 Find the file with the question.
 Switch back to the latest commit of your main branch.
 Create a TXT file in the same repository on the main branch.
 Name it Question_1 and write the answer to the question into it.
 Make a commit with a clear name.

 **Task 5️⃣:** Explain how the commands from chapter 6 work.
 Write the answer to the file "Answer_6".
 Make a commit.